Joosshh16/DevOps/Dockerization/docker/apps/api-nodejs/README.md

     # package-lock.json     - other packages and dependencies
     ```

-3. To build the JS API container image, I created Dockerfile inside the activity 1 directory and implement some best practices in building container image.
+3. To build the JS API container image, I created Dockerfile inside the directory and implement some best practices in building container image.

     ```Dockerfile
     FROM node:14.18.0-slim